"That's nice work, boys!"

 - Three, civilian control of the military have strong traditions in the US, but equally strong is the respect for military professionalism and the recognition of the military as a unique separate society.
 A specialized civilian agency is the tradeoff solution.

-All five branches of the US armed forces have some kind of military police force (MPs for the Army, MAs for the Navy, SFs (Security Forces
+All five branches of the US armed forces have some kind of military police force.

 Other police forces